rimchristian/Hotel-Reservation-ML-Model/README.md

 #### Which month and year does Cancellation affect most?
 ![Unknown](https://github.com/rimchristian/Hotel-Reservation-ML-Model/assets/74616874/38d76cf6-332b-418b-94bd-bfc69c187fd1)

+- 2016 has the most cancelled year of Booking in City Hotel

 #### Which month and year had the most bookings?
 ![Unknown](https://github.com/rimchristian/Hotel-Reservation-ML-Model/assets/74616874/c0136565-9598-45b4-a045-c0a8e9533d29)